 “Dalla Sacralità Tecnica al Magma Stilistico: Il Cristo Contraddittorio de Il Vangelo Secondo Matteo.”
 Book Chapter.
 Fulvio Orsitto (ed), Pier Paolo Pasolini: Prospettive Americane.
-Pesaro: Metauro, expected Summer 2014. (peer-reviewed)
+Pesaro: Metauro, expected 2015. (peer-reviewed)

 “Life Is… Comic!
 Creative Writing, Oral Presentation and Technology in Second Language Acquisition.”
 6th International Conference of Education, Research and Innovation 2013, November 2013.

 “The Revolutionary Failure of Pasolini's La ricotta."
 Pier Paolo Pasolini between Regression and Failure Conference, University of Paris-Sorbonne, France, May 9-10, 2014.